Just want a calculator to help you calculate your body fat percentage?

-Your body fat changes when you gain or lose fat, of course, but it also changes when you gain or lose muscle.
+This means that your body fat percentage is a moving target, changing when you gain or lose fat, of course, but it also when you gain or lose muscle.

-If you used proper diet and weightlifting to increase your weight from 150 to 170 pounds, for example, and gained just 5 more pounds of fat, your new body fat percentage would be about 12% (20 / 170).
+For example, if you used proper diet and weightlifting to increase your weight from 150 to 170 pounds with just 5 pounds of additional fat gain, your new body fat percentage would be about 12% (20 / 170).

 If you then stopped lifting for a year and lost, let’s say, 10 pounds of muscle but no fat, your body fat percentage would still be about 12% (20 / 160).

 So, your body fat percentage ebbs and flows as you change your body composition.